There’s No Business Like Snow Business

 Efrem says ‘that chalet work is a great option if you have bags of personality, good cooking skills or experience and loads of stamina.
 An average chalet day starts around 730am with breakfast for your guests and packed lunches for them to take with them to the slopes.
 This is followed by cake baking and then cleaning the chalet and getting as much food prep done for the evening meal as you can.
 You tend to have one major shopping trip a week and top up during the week but try to keep that to a minimum to give you more time to get on the mountain.
 The secret is getting your prep done and being organised in the kitchen.
 You usually finish by around 1130/1200 and get on the mountain until about 430/5 when you return to clear away the afternoon tea and get dinner started.
 You should be finished and cleared away by 930/10pm and then the night life of your resort awaits!’

+Qualified or trained chefs are also highly in demand by ski companies and private chalets.
 If you have good sales and people skills why not look as working as a resort representative.
 These roles offer close guest contact and you will often go on the coach to the airport to meet and greet the guests for your resort, sell them ski packs, après ski and ski passes on the journey back to resort and then deal with the guests once they are in resort.
-Because these are sales based roles the basic wages tend to be around £50 to £75 per week and the rest is topped up with commission you would earn on the sales each week.
+Because these are sales based roles the basic wages tend to be topped up with commission you would earn on the sales each week.

 If you have any managerial experience then there are plenty of options open to you whether as a bar, chalet or hotel manager or working as a resort or area manager.
 Opportunities also exist for admin, accounts, reservations, IT and office staff in the resort offices.
 Not forgetting the variety of options open to you back in the head offices of the ski companies in sales, reservations, accounts, marketing or HR!